go-to-k/image-scanner-with-trivy/README.md

   dest: new DockerImageName(`${repository.repositoryUri}:latest`),
 });

-const imageScanner = new ImageScannerWithTrivy(this, 'ImageScannerWithTrivy', {
+const imageScanner = new ImageScannerWithTrivyV2(this, 'ImageScannerWithTrivy', {
   imageUri: image.imageUri,
   repository: image.repository,
   // If vulnerabilities are detected, the following `ECRDeployment` will not be executed, deployment will fail.